-$$\Delta K{RMS} = \Delta \sigma{RMS} \sqrt{\pi a}$$
+$\Delta K{\rm RMS} = \Delta \sigma{\rm RMS} \sqrt{\pi a}$

 Fig. 3 shows the calculated size of either a 2-inch long or 3-inch long surface crack versus loading time in months.
 As a crack grows, it changes from a surface crack (Fig. 1) to a through-thickness crack (Fig. 2).
-Fig. 3 shows that for the assumptions made earlier (stress ranges, toughness levels, maximum stress levels), the critical crack size, $2a{CR}$ is about 15-in. and it takes about 60 months to grow a surface crack of 2-inch length to a through-thickness crack of 15 in., depending on a/2c ratio.
+Fig. 3 shows that for the assumptions made earlier (stress ranges, toughness levels, maximum stress levels), the critical crack size, $2a{CR}$ is about 15-in. and it takes about 60 months to grow a surface crack of 2-inch length to a through-thickness crack of 15 in., depending on a/2c

 Fig. 3 also shows the calculated size of the 3-in. long surface crack as a function of loading time.
 The behavior is similar to that of the 2-in. surface crack but that, as expected, the time to reach a crack size of 15-in. is less, namely about 48 months.
 Also, for a surface crack length of 3-in., any a/2c ratio greater than 0.25 is already through the 0.75 in. bottom shell plate and thus any effect of a/2c ratio is smaller than for the 2-in. surface crack.
-Details of the fatigue crack growth procedure are presented in Reference [11].
+Details of the fatigue crack growth procedure are presented in Reference 11.

 The calculated lives shown in Fig. 3 are fairly short and indicate the need for periodic inspection.
-These results also demonstrate that improved quality of inspection, i.e., an inspection procedure that will find 2-in. surface cracks reliably rather than 3-in. long surface cracks, can lead to increased fatigue lives.
+These results also demonstrate that improved quality of inspection, i.e., an inspection procedure that will find 2-in. surface cracks reliably rather than 3-in long surface cracks, can lead to increased fatigue lives.

-Recommendations Specific to theClass of Tankers Studied
+G) Recommendations Specific to the Class of Tankers Studied

 Because the ships studied as part of this study already are in service, very little if anything can be done to change the materials, design, or actual sea states, although the vessels could be restricted to limited service throughout the year.
 However, inspection and repair procedures can be changed and clearly could have a significant impact on the safe life of these tankers.
-For these particular vessels, it is recommended that thorough inspection procedures be followed during ship yard inspections so that the maximum unrepaired bottom shell surface crack sizes are limited to either 2-inches or 3-inches in length, depending upon type of inspection.
-If the quality of inspection is such that the maximum surface crack length is less than 2inches, then an inspection period of two years appears to be reasonable.
-If the quality of inspection is such that the maximum surface length which can be detected is less than 3-inches, then an inspection period of one year appears to be reasonable.
+For these particular vessels, it is recommended that thorough inspection procedures be followed during ship yard inspections so that the maximum unrepaired bottom shell surface depending upon type of inspection.
+If the quality of inspection is such inspection period of two years appears to be reasonable.
+If the quality detected is less than 3-inches, than an inspection period of one year

-Both of the above recommendations for the subject tankers depend on the beneficial effects of the longitudinal stiffener details that reduce the stress intensity factor, K{I} .
+Both of the above recommendations for the subject tankers depend on the beneficial effects of the longitudinal stiffener details that reduce the stress intensity factor, $K{\rm I}$.
 Accordingly, any cracking in the longitudinal stiffeners should be repaired during every inspection.